Teesta Setalvad, RB Sreekumar denied bail in alleged forgery case

 Setalvad’s and Sreekumar’s arrest

-On June 24, the Supreme Court dismissed a petition where Zakia Jafri, the wife of politician Ehsan Jafri, and Setalvad had challenged the clean chit given to Narendra Modi, who was Gujarat’s chief minister when the 2002 riots took place, and other officials.
+On June 24, the Supreme Court dismissed a petition where Zakia Jafri and Setalvad had challenged the clean chit given to Narendra Modi.

 While dismissing the petition, the court noted that certain people had filed the petition “to keep the pot boiling for ulterior design”.
 It said that these people must be “in the dock and proceeded with in accordance with law”.

-A day after the judgment, Setalvad and Sreekumar were booked by the Gujarat Police’s Anti-Terrorism Squad.
-The first information report filed against them quoted heavily from the Supreme Court judgment.
+A day after the judgement, Setalvad and Sreekumar were booked by the Gujarat Police’s Anti-Terrorism Squad.
+The first information report filed against them quoted heavily from the Supreme Court judgement.